RudolfVonKrugstein/jshaskell-blog/4_Pong/Pong.md

 The player state is computed with the input events.
 The collisions of the ball with player an wall solely depend on the previous ball state. ballWallCollisions and ballPlayerCollisions can therefore pure functions and not coroutines.
 That is why "colls" is defined in a let expression.
 The new ballState is calculated using this collisions information.

 The construct with "rec" and "delay" is needed because the ball state from the last frame is required.
-This is construct is explained in [Purely Functional, Declarative Game Logic Using Reactive Programming](https://github.com/leonidas/codeblog/blob/master/2012/2012-01-17-declarative-game-logic-afrp.md).
+This is construct is explained in [Purely Functional, Declarative Game Logic Using Reactive Programming][FRP].

 # The Player